uhmscore/uhmscore.github.io/facilities.md

 foundation for understanding processing-property relationships in the photocatalytic, battery and high-pressure materials, recycling and water purification, and nanodevice developments (detectors/sensors) described in this NRT project.
 <br>
-<bf>FEI Titan3 G2 60-300 “SuperSTEM”:</bf> The Titan is an aberration-corrected (scanning) transmission electron microscope, or TEM/STEM, that has
+<b>FEI Titan3 G2 60-300 “SuperSTEM”:</b> The Titan is an aberration-corrected (scanning) transmission electron microscope, or TEM/STEM, that has
 an environmental enclosure for improved noise isolation (Fig. F4), as well as a monochromator and dual spherical aberration correctors for the probe and image in.
 It is aligned for operation at 80, 200 and 300 kV.
 It is equipped with a high angle annular dark field (HAADF) detector, Gatan Tridiem GIF (Gatan imaging filter) for imaging and spectroscopy and an EDAX Genesis 4000 Si(Li) solid state energy